 The verdict is still out on whether the market is ripe for rural e-commerce, but the dice has decidedly been cast and we at Mercy Corps AgriFin Accelerate look forward to advancing the agenda with you.

-Blog by Sieka Gatabaki, the Digital Financial Services Manager, Mercy Corps AgriFin Accelerate Program.
+Sieka Gatabaki, the Digital Financial Services Manager, Mercy Corps AgriFin Accelerate Program.